 Fig. 3.
 Comparison between control and complexity articles.
-Comparison between control (gray) and complexity (red) articles considering the features retrieved by the systematic mapping (listed in Table 1).
-The control group (n = 176) includes articles randomly selected from the ecological literature and the complexity group (n = 170) includes articles explicitly referring to ‘ecological complexity’ in their title or keywords. (a) The richness of features of each article and (b) the exponential of the Shannon entropy calculated on relative frequency of feature usage were significantly higher in the complexity articles. (c) Study uniqueness (i.e., the distance from each article to its group median) was smaller in complexity articles, indicating that these were typically more similar among themselves. (d) The relationship between study uniqueness and feature richness shows that articles mentioning fewer features were on average more distant from their group mean, suggesting that these features were rarely mentioned by other articles.
+Comparison between control (gray) and complexity (red) groups considering the features retrieved by the systematic mapping (listed in Table 1).
+The control group includes articles randomly selected from the ecological literature and the complexity group includes articles explicitly referring to ‘ecological complexity’ in their title or keywords.
+Note that six articles (control = 4, complexity = 2) did not include any of the features described in Table 1, and were excluded from the analysis. (a) The richness of features of each article and (b) the exponential of the Shannon entropy calculated on relative frequency of feature usage were significantly higher in the complexity articles. (c) Study uniqueness (i.e., the distance from each article to its group median) was smaller in complexity articles, indicating that these were typically more similar among themselves. (d) The relationship between study uniqueness and feature richness shows that articles mentioning fewer features were on average more distant from their group mean, suggesting that these features were rarely mentioned by other articles.
+In panel (a-c), the data distributions are depicted with a kernel density plot with a dot representing the median value, a box-and-whisker plot with outliers representing the minimum, Q1, median, Q3, and maximum with the length of 1.5 x the interquartile range.